 \subsubsection{Connection with the Brans Dicke theory}

-In Sec.~\ref{sec:bd}, we discussed the Brans-Dicke theory and explained their reasoning for proposing a varying gravitational constant.
-The theory suggests that the Newtonian constant $G$ changes as the universe expands.
+In Sec.~\ref{sec:bd}, we discussed the BD theory and explained their reasoning for proposing a varying gravitational constant.
+The theory suggests that the Newtonian constant $G$ changes as the Universe expands.
 To incorporate this concept, in their theory they introduced a scalar field in the action and derives its equation of motion.

-To replicate this scenario in our equations, we assume that derivatives with respect to $x^4$ are zero and that the vector field also vanishes.
-These assumptions account for the effect of an expanding universe case as described in Brans-Dicke theory.
+To replicate this scenario in our equations, we can assume that derivatives with respect to $x^4$ are zero and that the vector field vanishes.
+These assumptions account for the effect of an expanding Universe case as described in BD theory.
 Interestingly, from Eq.~\ref{eq:Einstein's tensor}, we see that $G_{\mu\nu}$ acquires a term similar to the Brans-Dicke scalar field.

 This is a special case of the Brans-Dicke equation, where the Dicke coupling constant is set to $w_D = 0$.
 One might be concerned that observational results from various experiments suggest $w_D$ should be very large to match empirical data.
 Consequently, $w_D = 0$ may seem inconsistent with observational evidence.